 © 2004 All Rights Reserved.

-Scott Ginsberg is a professional speaker, “the world’s foremost field expert on nametags” and the author ofand .
+Scott Ginsberg is a professional speaker, “the world’s foremost field expert on nametags” and the author of HELLO my name is Scott and The Power of Approachability.
 He speaks to companies and associations who want to become UNFORGETTABLE communicators – one conversation at a time.
-For booking or more information, go to .
+For booking or more information, go to >www.hellomynameisscott.com.